If you have outstanding child support, we can enforce payment if you use Child Support Collect.

-- income from the cash economy, for example cash in hand can be common in building and other industries
+We investigate income from the cash economy.
+For example, cash in hand can be common in building and other industries.

-- legitimately reducing taxable income and fringe benefits, we use these amounts to calculate a more accurate assessment
+We also investigate people who legitimately reduce taxable income and fringe benefits to pay less child support.
+We may use these amounts to calculate a more accurate child support assessment.

 In serious cases, we can use optical surveillance to investigate complex avoidance arrangements.

-We encourage you to report suspected fraud if you have information that may help us collect unpaid child support.
+We encourage people to report suspected fraud.
+We encourage them to let us know if they have information that may help us collect unpaid child support.

-- know a parent with overdue child support payments plans to travel outside Australia, or
+- a parent with overdue child support plans to travel outside Australia

-- believe there's income we don't know about
+- someone who’s earning income we don't know about.